openUC2/UC2-GIT/APPLICATIONS/APP_SIMPLE-Smartphone_Microscope/Readme.md

 * Compatible with almost any smartphone
 * Different illumination intensity

-In the end it should look like this:
+In the end it should look like this (UC2_v2 version displayed):

 <p align="center">
 <img src="./IMAGES/UC2_simple_smartphone_microscope.jpg" width="400">